Principles of the Bow Drill

 The bearing block needs to be large enough to hold comfortably in your hand, without your fingers getting in the way of the drill.

-However wood bearing blocks do work, so don't be put off by using wood - it's best to use a very hard wood like blackthorn, hawthorn or holly.
+Wood bearing blocks do work - it's best to use a very hard wood like blackthorn, hawthorn or holly.
 I cut a small section off a medium branch and split it in half so it fits comfortably in my hand.
 I then make a small hole in the centre (see left.)

 The Bow

-General consensus seems to be that the bow should be as long as your arm pit to your hand.
+I recommend to start with a bow as long as your arm and about 15mm-20mm in thickness.
 The longer the bow then the more spins per stoke are achieved - each time you change stroke the drill will temporarily stop to reverse so the longer the bow the better.
-However, you are restricted by the reach of your arm hence why it is suggested to use a bow the length of your arm, otherwise a longer boow will be unyiedly and they you won''t be able to use the whole length anyway.
-Smaller bows can work too - you just get less spins of the drill per stroke - I've used smaller bows but it is easier with an arm length bow.
+You are restricted by the reach of your arm hence why it is suggested to use a bow the length of your arm.
+Smaller bows can work - you just get less spins of the drill per stroke and can take longer.

-The type of wood doesn't really matter but some people prefer woods like Willow.
 You can either use a springy bow or a solid bow.
-A solid bow will require a bit more adjustment of the cord to get the tension right.
-With a flexible bow, you don't need as muuch sllack and can use the flex of the bow (by bending it) to twist the cord around and the flex of the bow will then tighten the cord.
-I have mostly used a bow which is fairly solid and only has a slight curve (see above) but I have used flexible bows as well and they do work well.
-However, if the bow is too thin it may snap under the pressure of the tightened cord.
-My bow is a couple of cm in diameter.
+A solid bow will require a bit more adjustment of the cord to get the tension right (an adjustable knot is good).
+With a flexible bow, you don't need as much slack and can use the flex of the bow (by bending it) to get slack in the cord to twist the cord around and the flex of the bow will then tighten the cord.

-The type of wood doesn't really matter but some people prefer woods like Willow.
 You can either use a springy bow or a solid bow.
-A solid bow will require a bit more adjustment of the cord to get the tension right.
-With a flexible bow, you don't need as muuch sllack and can use the flex of the bow (by bending it) to twist the cord around and the flex of the bow will then tighten the cord.
-I have mostly used a bow which is fairly solid and only has a slight curve (see above) but I have used flexible bows as well and they do work well.
-However, if the bow is too thin it may snap under the pressure of the tightened cord.
-My bow is a couple of cm in diameter.
+A solid bow will require a bit more adjustment of the cord to get the tension right (an adjustable knot is good).
+With a flexible bow, you don't need as much slack and can use the flex of the bow (by bending it) to get slack in the cord to twist the cord around and the flex of the bow will then tighten the cord.

 Cordage

-When I learnt I used lawnmower starter cord, as that seemed to be a common recommendation for learning, however I now recommend natural 5mm Flax Linen cordage (you can buy it off ebay.)
+I recommend natural 5-6mm Flax Linen cordage (you can buy it off ebay.)
 Flax linen is strong and doesn't stretch as much as other natural cords, and I have successfully taught many people using this type of cord.
+I do not advocate synthetic cord !

-For making your own cords, there are various natural materials from which you could make the cord, such as, buckskin, rawhide, sinew and also plant fibres (e.g. roots, bark (e.g. lime), plant stalks like nettles and flax.)
+For making your own cords, there are various natural materials from which you can make the cord, such as, buckskin, rawhide, sinew and plant fibres (e.g. lime bast, nettles and flax.)
 There are various articles on the internet explaining how to make natural cordage.
 This is a very good article for making nettle cordage.
+I have successfully made and used nettle cordage since 2016 and prefer to use Nettle cordage in ritual.

-For making your own cords, there are various natural materials from which you could make the cord, such as, buckskin, rawhide, sinew and also plant fibres (e.g. roots, bark (e.g. lime), plant stalks like nettles and flax.)
+For making your own cords, there are various natural materials from which you can make the cord, such as, buckskin, rawhide, sinew and plant fibres (e.g. lime bast, nettles and flax.)
 There are various articles on the internet explaining how to make natural cordage.
 This is a very good article for making nettle cordage.
+I have successfully made and used nettle cordage since 2016 and prefer to use Nettle cordage in ritual.

-When stringing a solid bow, the cord needs to be slightly longer than the bow so that it can be twisted around the drill (I typically twist at least 2 times ) and is taut when the drill is vertical.
-You may need to adjust the cord until it is just right.
+When stringing a solid bow, the cord needs to be slightly longer than the bow so that it can be twisted around the drill (I twist at least 2-3 times ) and is taut when the drill is vertical.
+You may need to adjust the cord until it is just right - so using an adjustable knot at one end is advantageous.
 Start with the cord one and a half times the length - cut off any excess so it doesn't get in the way.
 With a flexible bow, you can use a shorter length - a little longer than the length of the bow.

-With the "Egyptian" method, you can use lots more cord and you wrap the cord multiple times around the drill (at least 8), and you don't need the cord as tight.
+With thin\weak cord you can wrap the cord multiple times around the drill (at least 8), and you don't need the cord as tight.
 This helps prevent the slipping cord issue.
-You can also use thinner cords with this method, as there is less pressure on the cord.
-I've successfully used household string, a thin leather cord and Jute cord using this method - both easily fray and snap using the 1 or 2 twist method.
+This works well with thin cords as there is less pressure on the cord.
+I've successfully used household string, a thin leather cord and Jute cord using this method - both easily fray and snap using the 2 twists.

 Ember Tray